phantomhand/p4.aveni.biz/README.md

 2) Uses the JQuery .focus() method to automatically focus on the first field in forms on the site.
 This is handy on the Add a Film form, which has many fields and which would otherwise place the focus somewhere in the middle of the form.

 3) Uses the JQuery .keyup() function to monitor the number of characters in the "description" input on the Add a Film form and present a warning message when approaching or exceeding the character limit.
 For some reason this is not working properly, although the code works fine in JSFiddle (http://jsfiddle.net/ECvsh/1/) and the browser console shows no errors.
-Some Stack Overflow posts suggest this may be due to a conflict with Bootstrap, but I have not resolved it yet.
+Some Stack Overflow posts suggest this may be due to a conflict between .keyup() and Bootstrap, but I have not resolved it yet.
 I've left the code in place as an additional Javascript component that is a work in progress.

 --